 Rounding out PitchBook’s overall rankings in the Top 5 were Harvard University with 1,205 undergraduate founders, University of Pennsylvania (1,083), Massachusetts Institute of Technology (1,079) and Cornell University (856).

-Other UC campuses to crack the Top 100 included UC San Diego, UC Davis, UC Santa Barbara and UC Irvine.
+Other UC campuses to crack the Top 100 included UCLA at no. 10, UC San Diego, UC Davis, UC Santa Barbara and UC Irvine.

 Undergraduate and graduate rankings are based on an analysis of more than 150,000 companies and their founders.